Build and Deploy with AWS CodePipeline

 Conclusion

-Use AWS CodePipeline is very powerful for continuous integration and continuous deployment.
-If you set up the master branch for production, once you check-in, AWS will start to build and if build success, will deploy to Elastic Beanstalk.
-You might also create your lower environment, development, QA or stage using AWS pipeline, if you wish to move all your code base, build and deploy to cloud.
+AWS CodePipeline is very powerful for continuous integration and continuous deployment.
+If you set up the master branch for production, once you check in, AWS will start to build and, if the build succeeds, will deploy to Elastic Beanstalk.
+You might also create lower environments — development, QA, or staging — using AWS Pipeline, if you wish to move all your code base, build, and deploy to the cloud.

-About cost, once you set up the AWS Codepipeline, AWS setup the CodePipeline, the cost is one active pipeline as $1/month.
-Also, AWS will setup CodeBuild, the cost Pay as you go.
+About cost: once you set up the AWS CodePipeline, the cost is one active pipeline at $1/month.
+AWS will also set up CodeBuild, which is pay-as-you-go.